Once Upon The Cliff

 The Briar Cliff University campus continues to grow, expand, and improve.
 Over 90 years later, Heelan Hall still stands proudly in the center of campus as the primary building for the University's classes.

-Take a virtual tour and learn more about our campus today!
+Take a virtual or in-person tour and learn more about our campus today!